semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/semgrep-login-cli-tenant.md

 ## How to fix this login issue

-It can be solved setting the environment variable `SEMGREP_APP_URL` before calling to the `semgrep login` function.
+It can be solved by setting the environment variable `SEMGREP_APP_URL` before calling the `semgrep login` function.
 ```console
 export SEMGREP_APP_URL=https://yourcompany.semgrep.dev
 ```